raystack/compass/docs/concepts/overview.md

 When Columbus answers a search request, it uses the fields defined in record\_attributes to generate the response.
 This lets you change how the response for a particular type will look, without changing the data \(records\) for that type.
 The id field is also used as the primary identifier for a record, and is for referenced making create/replace decisions internally.

-## Records
+## RecordV1s

-A Record is a JSON document that describes a data-point for an type.
+A RecordV1 is a JSON document that describes a data-point for an type.
 The schema for a record is loosely defined as the set of fields referenced in type.record\_attributes.
 To demonstrate what that means, let’s take the example of a hypothetical type:

 ```text
 {